 If you’re on the south coast, you can hike the Vatnajökull glacier in winter.
 As Europe’s largest glacier, Vatnajökull has many smaller glaciers coming off it, creating trails and routes.

-The Skaftafell nature reserve nearby holds the outlet glacier, ideal for hiking.
+In nearby Skaftafell you'll find an outlet glacier, ideal for hiking.
 Choose a pre-booked excursion to get the best experience.
 Even if you’re a confident hiker, you should still go with a guide and make sure you have all the appropriate safety equipment.

 3. Drive a snowmobile on a glacier